Medroxyprogesterone Acetate Impairs Memory And Alters The Gabaergic System In Aged Surgically Menopausal Rats

 Digital Object Identifier (DOI)

 Braden, B. Blair; Talboom, Joshua S.; Crain, Ian D.; Simard, Alain R.; Lukas, Ronald J.; Prokai, Laszlo; Scheldrup, Melissa R.; Bowman, Bronson L.; and Bimonte-Nelson, Heather A., "Medroxyprogesterone Acetate Impairs Memory And Alters The Gabaergic System In Aged Surgically Menopausal Rats" (2010).
-Neurobiology.
+Translational Neuroscience.
 247.